 Welcome

 Welcome, I hope this website provides some insight into who I am, my work as a neurodivergent therapist and educator, and how I might be able to support you at this time.
-I currently work online as an individual psychotherapist and psychoeducator.
-I also provide content and deliver training, educating in the neurodivergent experience.
+I currently work online as an individual neurodivergent psychotherapist and psychoeducator.
+I also provide content and deliver training, educating on the neurodivergent experience.
 My aim with any meeting is to provide a genuinely authentic, honest, and enabling environment to share and explore.

 Providing you with space to be you